Internship solutions for students, by students

 Are you looking for an internship and want to find out more?

-Internative is an initiative created on the premise of 'students helping out students'.
+Fiks is an initiative created on the premise of 'students helping out students'.
 Through their broad student network, companies are able to realise an effective reach for their internship vacancies.
-Join the Internative network and explore your possibilities, click here.
+Join the Fiks network and explore your possibilities, click here.